Mellisa Hollingsworth Wins Silver Medal at Skeleton World Cup in Germany

 “Things are going really well for me right now, but I do feel like I have a lot to draw on and learn over the next four World Cup races before the Olympics,” added Hollingsworth.
 “I don’t see this as pressure getting to the podium each week leading to the Olympics.
 I know the work that is required each week to go out there and do my best, and my goal is to finish number one.”

-Germany’s Szymkowiak posted the fastest runs in both heats to clock a combined winning time of 2:04.72.
-Russia’s Svetlana Trunova grabbed the bronze medal with a time of 2:05.49.
+’s Szymkowiak posted the fastest runs in both heats to clock a combined winning time of 2:04.72.
+Germany ’s Svetlana Trunova grabbed the bronze medal with a time of 2:05.49.
+Russia

 Amy Gough, of Abbotsford, B.C., was the only other Canadian woman in the field and finished 17th at 2:07.20.

 The top men’s skeleton athletes in the world hit the Winterberg track following the women.

 Olympic silver medallist, Jeff Pain, led the way for a trio of Canucks after finishing in ninth spot.
 The 39-year-old Calgarian, who reached the podium last week for the first time of the year when he was third, clocked-in at 2:01.14.

 For more information on Bobsleigh Canada Skeleton, please visit us at www.bobsleigh.ca on the Internet.

 1. Kerstin Szymkowiak, GER, 2:04.72; 2.
 Mellisa Hollingsworth, Eckville, Alta., CAN, 2:05.22; 3.
 Svetlana Trunova, RUS, 2:05.49; T4.
 Michelle Kelly,

 Top-Five Men’s Results: